Elections in the United Kingdom: Police and crime commissioners

 From 2012, England and Wales have voted for regional police and crime commissioners.
+Some regions elect police, fire and crime commissioners, who also have responsibility for fire services.
+Prior to the passage of the Elections Act 2022, these elections used the supplementary vote (SV) system.
+The Act changed these to use first-past-the-post (FPTP) for future elections.

+London, Greater Manchester, and West Yorkshire do not elect police and crime commissioners, as such functions are the responsibility of their directly elected mayors.

 History

 Before the creation of the United Kingdom

-In the Kingdom of England (of which Wales was incorporated into from 1542), a small fraction of the adult male population were able to vote in parliamentary elections that occurred at irregular intervals to the Parliament of England since 1265.
+From 1265 in the Kingdom of England (into which Wales was incorporated from 1542), a small fraction of the adult male population were able to vote in parliamentary elections to the Parliament of England, which occurred at irregular intervals.
 From 1432 only forty-shilling freeholders held the parliamentary franchise.
 The franchise for the Parliament of Scotland developed separately but, again, involving just a small proportion of the adult population.
 The Bill of Rights 1689 in England and Claim of Right Act 1689 in Scotland established the principles of regular parliaments and free elections, but no significant changes to the electoral franchise had taken place by the time the United Kingdom had come into being.

 Similarly, the history of local government in England stretches over the same period with the election of town mayors and the development of town councils taking place since the Middle Ages.
 Local government in Scotland and in Wales evolved separately.